Book Online With:

 This kind of stress isn’t just work or school stress.
 It’s a severe kind of stress that can be overwhelming or coupled with prolonged anxiety.
 Managing your stress can help bring your cycle back in a few months.

 Extreme exercise can alter your thyroid and pituitary hormones.
-This also results in change of ovulation and menstruation.
+This also results in changes in ovulation and menstruation.
 But don’t worry, it doesn’t take just about any exercise to make this happen.
 For you to miss one or two cycles, it takes strenuous exercise for hours and hours to result in these hormonal changes.

 If this is the type of exercise you’re planning for, make sure to talk to a sports medicine doctor who can help manipulate your nutrition, blood testing, and recommended support to meet your physical demands.

 When you burn too many calories, your body doesn’t have enough energy to keep all things going.
 This leads to hormonal imbalances and can throw off your entire cycle.
-Which could mean missed and/or late periods.
+This could result in missed and/or late periods.

 • Infertility

 By throwing off your routine or frequently changing your schedule, your period can become unpredictable.
-Different work shifts, erratic day to night or night to day changes, can all be factors.
-Even jet lag.
+Different work shifts and erratic day-to-night or night-to day=changes can all be factors, even jet lag.

-As well as discontinued use of the pill.
-Once you stop taking the pill, it may take your period a few month cycles to be normal.
-Your body will take it’s time to return to its baseline hormone levels.
+Discontinued use of the pill can also affect your period.
+Once you stop taking the pill, it may take your period a few months cycles to be normal.
+Your body will take its time to return to its baseline hormone levels.

 Being underweight means the body is lacking in fat and nutrients that affect the production of certain hormones.
 Women who suffer from anorexia or burn way too many calories with exercise may also deal with amenorrhea.
 When weight is gained back, your periods will most likely return.

-Being overweight means an influence of estrogen and progesterone.
-A very high BMI can be associated with missed periods and decrease chances in fertility.
+Being overweight means there is an influence of estrogen and progesterone.
+A very high BMI can be associated with missed periods and decreased chances of fertility.
 Weight loss is a helpful solution to menstrual and fertility issues.

 Weight changes that are attributed to illness, medication, and nutrition may also interfere with hormone production and whether or not you miss a period entirely.

-Acute illnesses like kidney failure, meningitis, pneumonia, and heart attacks can result in quick weight loss, normally from a nutrition deficient or hormonal dysfunction.
-These can also cause you to miss a period.
-And your period may not resume for a few months until the illness is resolved.
+Acute illnesses like kidney failure, meningitis, pneumonia, and heart attacks can result in quick weight loss, normally from a nutrition deficiency or hormonal dysfunction.
+These factors can also cause you to miss a period.
+Your period may not resume for a few months until the illness is resolved.

-Not only birth control and hormonal contraceptives like progesterone-only MiniPill, Nexplanon, the Depo shot, and the Mirena IUD but some medications like antipsychotics, anticonvulsants, antidepressants, thyroid medication, and some chemotherapy medications may delay your period, if not gone altogether.
+Not only birth control and hormonal contraceptives like the progesterone-only MiniPill, Nexplanon, the Depo shot, and the Mirena IUD, but also some medications such as antipsychotics, anticonvulsants, antidepressants, thyroid medication, and certain chemotherapy drugs can delay your period or stop it altogether.

 Women who are just starting their periods may go through a few irregular cycles, or months without another period until the period regulates its pattern.